stachurski2/Traveler/README.md

 # Traveler

-Own-made ios app to use e-podroznik.pl service via iPhone, written in swift 3/4 with SwiftSoup pod.
+Own-made ios app to use e-podroznik.pl service on iPhone, written in swift.

 Disclaimer:
-Usage of app could be illegal with regulations of service of e-podroznik.pl.
-I've written the app to education use.
+Usage of app could be illegal according to e-podroznik.pl regulations.
+I've written the app on educational purposes.